Utah Deaf History and Culture

 Author's Note

 Although I couldn't be there in person to celebrate Dr. Robert G. Sanderson on October 4, 2003, due to my responsibilities with my two little ones, I want to express my heartfelt gratitude for the incredible legacy he built.
-The ceremony that honored him by renaming the Utah Community Center of the Deaf and Hard of Hearing was an excellent way to highlight his extraordinary contributions to the Utah Deaf community.
-It was heartwarming to see how Marilyn Tiller Call, the former director of the community center, proposed this beautiful tribute and how the Utah State Board of Education embraced it.
+The ceremony honoring him by renaming the Utah Community Center of the Deaf and Hard of Hearing was an excellent way to highlight his extraordinary contributions to the Utah Deaf community.
+It was heartwarming to see Marilyn Tiller Call, the former director of the community center, propose this beautiful tribute, and how the Utah State Board of Education embraced it.

-Visiting the Sanderson Community Center, where my two grown Deaf children spent so much time, brings me joy, and I cherish participating in events that honor his legacy.
+Visiting the Sanderson Community Center, where my two grown Deaf children spent so much time, brings me immense joy.
+I cherish the opportunity to participate in events that honor Dr. Sanderson's legacy, as they remind us of the positive impact he had on our lives.
 We sometimes forget just how much he has shaped our lives for the better.
-Below is a brief biography of Dr. Sanderson, highlighting his outstanding contributions and the recognition he received throughout his life.

 Jodi Christel Becker